Kong/docs.konghq.com/src/gateway/get-started/comprehensive/protect-services.md

 In this section:

-* If using the Admin API or decK, you enabled the Rate Limiting plugin, setting the rate limit to 5 times per minute.
+* When you used the Admin API or decK, you enabled the Rate Limiting plugin, setting the rate limit to 5 times per minute.

 Next, head on to learn about [proxy caching](/gateway/{{page.kong_version}}/get-started/comprehensive/improve-performance).